lmiller1990/vue-testing-handbook/src/v3/setting-up-for-tdd.md

 </script>
 ```

 When starting with the Composition API you often forget to add the variable to the return.
-Try omitting this and see how the test fails, in this way you can start converting to this API and still rely on your tests for providing a feedback loop.
+Try omitting this and see how the test fails, in this way you can start converting to this API and still rely on your tests for providing a positive feedback loop.

 ## Next